Hausdorff Reductions and the Exponential Hierarchies: Introduction

-The intermediate levels of these generalized exponential hierarchies, i.e., the classes akin to $\ThetaP{k}$ and $\DeltaP{k}$ of \PolHier, can be defined via oracles similarly to the intermediate levels of \WExpHier.
-More specifically, the intermediate levels between the $k$\nbdash-th and $(k{+}1)$\nbdash-th levels of the \iWEHText{i} are:
+The intermediate levels of these iterated exponential hierarchies are defined via oracles, analogously to those of \WExpHier.
+They correspond to the classes akin to $\ThetaP{c+1}$ and $\DeltaP{c+1}$ in $\PolHier$.
+The intermediate levels between the $c$\nbdash-th and $(c{+}1)$\nbdash-th main levels of $\iWExpHier{i}$ are: